Team-Memers/ProtonEngine/README.md

 take down mods that don't follow this rule.

+Once again, this is a fork of The Roblox Disappointment build, with a few changes by me.

+CHANGES FROM ORIGINAL M+/ROBLOX BUILD:
+Fully custom playable character vocals (format is songnamecharactername_Voices) Reverted back to music folder
+Fully custom countdowns for stuff like Indie Cross Sonic.exe Sound Test (Not fully custom yet but will be soon i hope) Mario's Madness Warp Zone (Same as Sound Test)
+Dave and Bambi Character Select Screen (old one is still in modifier menu)

+SOON TO COME:
+Fully custom game over sequence
+Healthbar in custom_ui

 - Get the cutting edge build: https://dev.azure.com/benharless820/FNF%20Modding%20Plus/_build
 - Play the Original Game: https://github.com/ninjamuffin99/Funkin
 - Need Help?
 FNF Modding Plus Discord: https://discord.gg/xeC748FR